 A few years back, I didn’t go to the beach often and only went to Sentosa — the nearest option for Westies — for the occasional end-of-year outing with my classmates.
 That changed when my friend Janice and I took a trip to Tanjong Beach to celebrate the end of the Circuit Breaker — going to the beach has since become a ritual for us.

 We would buy wine, sushi, and chips from the supermarket and make the long trek to the Resort World station before getting on the monorail.
 Because we deliberately scheduled our trips on Friday afternoons, the beach was often quiet.
-We would watch as dogs chased each other on the sandy shores; some even dove into the sea to reach their owners or retrieve their toys.
-When the sun set and the candy-colored skies darkened, Janice and I would enter the water, usually with the wine bottle in hand.
-The alcohol kept us warm and we would sing along to our favorite songs, dizzy with joy.
-We would stay till the stars came out, leaving just before it got too late to grab dinner.
+The dogs chased each other on the sandy shores; some even dove into the sea to reach their owners or retrieve their toys.
+When the sun set and the candy-colored skies darkened, Janice and I would enter the water, usually with a wine bottle in hand.
+The alcohol kept us warm while we sang along to our favorite songs, dizzy with joy.
+We typically stayed till the stars came out, leaving just before it got too late to grab dinner.